$\Psi(2s)$ production in $p+A$ collisions: Predictions at FAIR energies

-The basic motivation of this work is to understand $\psi'$ production at SPS and then to extrapolate it to a much denser scenario which is relevant for nuclear collisions at FAIR.
-In future, FAIR is going to provide us a plethora of data at high densities.
-At such high densities, a clear understanding of charmonium production is expected to shed light on the phase diagram of strongly interacting matter.
-With that motivation we now extrapolate our model calculations to estimate the $\psi'$ production expected in $p+A$ collisions at FAIR SIS100 synchrotron.
+We thus extrapolate our model calculations to estimate the $\psi(2S)$ production expected in 30 GeV $p+A$ collisions at FAIR SIS100 synchrotron.
 To do this we need to fix the values of $\alpha_F$ at relevant beam energies.
 As we saw in the previous section the $\alpha_F$ values obtained from fitting the SPS data are comparable within error bars.
-We have fitted those values to deduce beam energy independent constant values $\alpha_F^{(G)} = 1.085 \pm 4.49 \times 10^{-2}$ and $\alpha_{F}^{(P)} = 1.4 \pm 1.94 \times 10^{-1}$.
+We have fitted those values to deduce beam energy independent constant values $\alpha_F^{(G)} = 1.08 \pm 0.04$ and $\alpha_{F}^{(P)} = 1.4 \pm 0.2$.
 These $\alpha_F$s are then used to estimate the cross sections at FAIR.
-The beam kinematic threshold for $\psi'$ production in elementary collisions is $E_{b}^{Th} \simeq 15.6$ GeV.
-Thus $\psi'$ production may only be significant at top SIS100 energy.
-Fig~\ref{fig4} represents the $\psi'$ production cross section in 30 GeV $p+A$ collisions for different nuclear targets.
-Result is expressed in terms of the ratio of inclusive production cross sections, evaluated over a rapidity slice $-0.5 \le y_{cms} \le 0.5$.
-Beam energy dependence of $\epsilon^{2}(E_b)$, as parametrized in~\cite{partha1} is used to estimate the final state dissociation.
+The beam kinematic threshold for $\psi(2S)$ production in elementary collisions is $E_{b}^{th} \simeq 15.6$ GeV.
+Thus $\psi(2S)$ production may only be significant at top SIS100 energy.
+Fig.~\ref{fig4} represents the $\psi(2S)$ production cross section in 30 GeV $p+A$ collisions for seven different nuclear targets ($A= Be, Al, Cu, In, W, Pb, U$).
+Results are expressed in terms of the ratio of inclusive production cross sections, evaluated over a rapidity slice $-0.5 \le y_{cms} \le 0.5$.
+In ref.~\cite{partha1} the $\epsilon^2$ values were obtained from fitting the data of different fixed target experiments with different energy of the incident proton beam, in the range 158 - 920 GeV.
+The extracted best fit values of $\epsilon^2$ were found to be sensitive to the employed form of transition probability and the underlying PDF set (different values of $\epsilon^2$ for free proton PDF and EPS09 nPDF).
+Both $\epsilon^2_G$ and $\epsilon^2_P$ show a non-negligible energy dependence with $\epsilon^2_{P(G)}$ increasing with decrease in the collision energy.
+To derive the level of suppression at lower energies relevant for FAIR, the observed dependences of $\epsilon^2$, extracted for EPS09 nPDF set, on the energy of the incident proton beam have been parameterised, for both $F^{(G)}(q^2)$ and $F^{(P)}(q^2)$ using exponential functions.
+This gives corresponding values at 30 GeV as $\epsilon^{2}_{(P)} = 0.31 \pm 0.05$ and $\epsilon^{2}_{(G)} = 0.44 \pm 0.08$.
 The amount of suppression is larger than that measured at SPS.
-As investigated in ref.~\cite{partha3}, this is caused by convolution of two CNM effects the shadowing of the parton densities inside the target nuclei and the amplification of final state dissociation in the kinematic region probed at FAIR.
-Note that in our model both the CNM effects are same for both $J/\psi$ and $\psi'$.
-In the spirit of Glauber analysis, we have fitted the suppression curves with exponential parametrization with an effective absorption cross section $\sigma_{abs}$ as $\sigma_{pA} = \sigma_0e^{-\rho_{0}\sigma_{abs}<L>}$.
-This leads to $\sigma_{abs} \simeq 12$ mb for Gaussian and $\sigma_{abs} \simeq 11$ mb for power-law parametrizations.
-At SPS, suppression data in $p+A$ collisions were also expressed in terms of $\psi'$-to-DY ratio.
-Being a purely electromagnetic process, the cross section for DY production would be orders of magnitude smaller than that of charmonia and detection of DY di-muons may not be feasible at FAIR.
+As investigated in ref.~\cite{partha3}, this is caused by convolution of two CNM effects, the shadowing of the parton densities inside the target nuclei and the amplification of final state dissociation in the kinematic region probed at FAIR.
+Note that in our model both the CNM effects are same for both $J/\psi$ and $\psi(2S)$.
+However unlike SPS, at FAIR the model results indicate a relatively larger suppression with Gaussian parameterisation ($F^{(G)} (q^2)$) compared to power law ($F^{(P)} (q^2)$).
+This can be attributed to the non-uniform phase space distribution of the pre-resonant $c\bar{c}$ pairs, an effect that gets amplified with decrease in beam energy.
+It may also be interesting to compare fitted values of $\alpha_F$ to the previously obtained $J/\psi$ results.
+For $F^{(G)} (q^2)$, $\alpha_F$ is the width of the Gaussian probability distribution for a $c\bar{c}$ pair to form a resonance and the corresponding $\alpha_{F}^{J/\psi}$ is larger than $\alpha_{F}^{\psi(2S)}$.
+The $J/\psi$ being significantly below the open charm threshold it would naturally have a larger production cross section.
+For power law case, $\alpha_F^{(P)}$ is related to the probability of soft gluon radiation, required for color neutralisation.
+As evident from Eq.~\ref{power}, a smaller $\alpha_F$ leads to increased resonance production cross section.